AlcoholRehabHelp Logo

 Severe Side Effects of Propranolol

-Although it happens rarely, propranolol does have serious side effects.
+Although it happens rarely, propranolol has serious side effects.
 Check with your doctor immediately if you start to experience the following:

 • Serious skin reactions such as blistering, peeling, rashes, red skin lesions, etc.